 When looking at your own writing, here are some questions you can consider when it comes to building your scenes and summaries through story.

 How often do you use narrative summary when you are writing stories in your book?
 Are there long passages where nothing happens in real time?
 Do main events take place in summary or in scene?

 What is the proportion of summary to scene?
 Are there some summaries you could convert to scenes and vice versa?
 Good places to write scenes are those with major plot twists or surprises and those involving main characters.

 Are you describing your character’s emotions or can you show us how they felt through action, dialogue and monologue?

 What questions do you have about scenes and summaries, I’d love to hear!
 Which one comes more naturally to you?

 If you would like support writing your memoir or non-fiction book, let’s talk.
-I offer private coaching to help you write your book!
-Schedule a free session with me.
+I offer private coaching to help you write your book.